Regulation and Oversight

 Delaware Insurance Commissioner Trinidad Navarro issued artificial intelligence (AI) guidance for insurers, aligning with the NAIC Model Bulletin.
 The bulletin highlights compliance with existing regulations and addresses risks like bias, transparency, and data security.
 It also reaffirms the state's authority to examine AI systems during market conduct investigations and examinations.
 Read More

-Solvency II: What Captive Insurers Need To Know
+Solvency II: What Captive Insurers Need to Know

 The Solvency II amendments introduce key changes for captives, including proportionality adjustments, reduced capital requirements, and streamlined reporting for small and noncomplex undertakings (SNCUs).
 In this episode, Joel Appelbaum and Alex Gedge discuss the impact of these regulatory updates, their effect on captives, and strategies for adapting to evolving compliance and environmental, social, and governance requirements.
 Read More